oqtane/oqtane.framework/README.md

 Please note that this project is owned by the .NET Foundation and is governed by the **[.NET Foundation Contributor Covenant Code of Conduct](https://dotnetfoundation.org/code-of-conduct)**

-# Getting Started
+# Getting Started (Version 5.x)

-**Using Version 5:**
+**Installing using source code from the Dev/Master branch:**

 - Install **[.NET 8.0.8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)**.

 - Install the latest edition (v17.9 or higher) of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads) with the **ASP.NET and web development** workload enabled.
 Oqtane works with ALL editions of Visual Studio from Community to Enterprise.
 If you wish to use LocalDB for development ( not a requirement as Oqtane supports SQLite, mySQL, and PostgreSQL ) you must also install the **Data storage and processing**.

-- Clone the Oqtane dev branch source code to your local system.
+- Clone (or download) the Oqtane Master or Dev branch source code to your local system.

 - Open the **Oqtane.sln** solution file.

-- **Important:** Rebuild the entire solution before running it.
+- **Important:** Rebuild the entire solution before running it (ie. Build / Rebuild Solution).

-- Make sure you specify Oqtane.Server as the Startup Project
+- Make sure you specify Oqtane.Server as the Startup Project.

+- Run the application... an Installation Wizard screen will be displayed which will allow you to configure your preferred database and create a host user account.

+**Developing a custom module:**

+- follow the instructions for installing using source code outlined above

-- Run the application.
+- login as the host user

+- navigate to Control Panel, Admin Dashboard, Module Management

+- select Create Module

+- enter information corresponding to the module you wish to create and then select the Create button

+- make note of the Location where the code was generated and open the solution file in Visual Studio

+- Build / Rebuild Solution, ensure the Oqtane.Server is set as the Startup Project, and hit F5 to run the solution

 **Installing an official release:**

+- A detailed set of instructions for installing Oqtane on Azure is located here: [Installing Oqtane on Azure](https://blazorhelpwebsite.com/ViewBlogPost/1)

 - A detailed set of instructions for installing Oqtane on IIS is located here: [Installing Oqtane on IIS](https://www.oqtane.org/Resources/Blog/PostId/542/installing-oqtane-on-iis)
 - Instructions for upgrading Oqtane are located here: [Upgrading Oqtane](https://www.oqtane.org/Resources/Blog/PostId/543/upgrading-oqtane)